evrenimre/HeRD/README.md

 ## Building and Installation

+### Supported compilers
 The code is developed with standard C++ without any compiler-specific extensions.
 So, in principle, it should compile anywhere.
-However, my development environment is Linux, and compiler of choice is g++.
+However, my development environment is Linux, and my compiler of choice is g++.

+### Building
-`CI.yml` action is the most up-to-date way to build the library in Ubuntu.
+`CI.yml` action indicates the most up-to-date way to build the library in Ubuntu.
 I hope to get around to creating a Windows build job, once I figure out how to deal with dependencies.

 ### Dependencies
 * Boost